-Butternut has to be one of my favourite vegetables, not only for taste, but also versatility in both savoury and sweet foods.
-It obliges by happily absorbing flavours and is a great vegetable all-rounder.
+Butternut is one of my favourite vegetables, not only for taste, but also versatility in both savoury and sweet foods.
 And what better to go with roast butternut than balsamic beets?

-- Goat’s cheese, rolled into truffle-sized balls and tossed in toasted sesame seeds
+- Goat’s cheese, rolled into truffle-sized balls, coated in toasted sesame seeds

 - Make your own flatbreads or use a good store-bought version (Turkish flatbreads, tortillas or wraps)